 In a sense, the basic components of bodybuilding workouts are numbers.
 How many sets and reps are you doing?
 How many grams of protein and carbs are in your meal?
 How much weight is on the bar or the scales?
 Arithmetic.
 But that’s not the only math of muscle-making.
 Sometimes there’s geometry.
-Pyramids can be the building blocks of routine construction—whether they’re right-side-up or upside-down.
+Pyramids can be the building blocks of training routine construction—whether they’re right-side-up or upside-down.
 Let’s analyze how and why triangular shapes are so effective at increasing the numbers that matter most: the weights you lift, the reps you do, and the quantity of muscle you carry.

 There’s a lot of mumbo-jumbo about the supposedly magical power of pyramids.
 When it comes to workouts, forget the mysticism and recognize the real-world advantages.
 A pyramid is a progression of sets which grow heavier as the reps decrease.
 This culminates with the apex: a maximum set of, typically, 3 to 6 reps.
 (This apex can be repeated, but, for discussion’s sake, we’ll refer to a single apex per exercise.)
 The apex is generally the only set you push to failure or beyond, thus preserving your strength for that ultimate effort.

 Here’s a sample pyramid that advances to a 6-rep apex:

 4 265 6